-• How do you foster an understanding of customer expectations within your total workforce?
+- Describe processes to validate new product (or service) development and launch. - How do you foster an understanding of customer expectations within your total workforce?

-• What innovative processes are followed to reduce cost and increase value to the customer?

-• What do you do in your new product development process to minimize total cost?

-• What is your approach to benchmarking?

-• How do you focus on variety reduction, commonality and modularity?
+- What processes do you have in place at the highest level to foster breakthrough solutions vs. incremental improvement to meet and/or stay ahead of customer expectations? - What innovative processes and/or lessons-learned methods are used to reduce cost and increase value to the customer? - Describe the processes used for improvement of existing products (or services). - What do you do in your new product development process to minimize total cost? - What is your approach to benchmarking? - How do you focus on variety reduction, commonality and modularity?